Myles O'Donnell: Getting away with murder

-One day after drinking himself to the point where he was staggering, Myles and a childhood friend and Westside O'Donnell member Jim Doherty staggered into a saloon early Sunday morning.
-The saloon belonged to Eddie Tancl, a man O'Donnell and Capone hated because of his way of buying beer from whomever he wished.
-Myles and Jim ordered some breakfast from the only waiter still working on the job that day.
-Sitting across from the two Westsiders were Eddie Tancl and his wife.
-Sitting across from the couple were Mayme McClain, Tancl's star entertainer, and Leo Klimas, Tancl's head bartender.
-After Myles and Jim were done eating they complained to the waiter that they had been overcharged on the bill.
-Tancl made his way to the O'Donnells' table and blocked his way in between the waiter and O'Donnell just before he threw a punch at the waiter.
-O'Donnell gave Tancl a shove and then both men drew their guns.
-They shot each other in the chest.
-Doherty got up from the table and began firing.
-Klimas and the waiter tried to disarm Doherty.
-O'Donnell fired a shot at Klimas pushing him back against the bar, where he died.
-O'Donnell was hit by four shots in the chest while he proceeded to the street with Doherty.
-Tancl was also hit in the chest in numerous places, and Doherty was hit several times in the leg by Tancl during the gun battle.
-Tancl and O'Donnell had no bullets left in their guns, but Doherty did.
-As the two Westsiders made their way to the street, Eddie Tancl grabbed a different gun from behind the bar.
-Sources say that Myles and Doherty split up and went different directions through the streets.
-The way Myles ran it was hard for him to get away, because he was in the middle of the street running through Sunday churchgoers while bleeding heavily.
-Tancl chased after O'Donnell through the streets, shooting at him until his gun was empty.
-Out of breath, Tancl threw his empty handgun at the back of O'Donnell's head.
-O'Donnell fell and passed out due to exhaustion; Tancl fell as well but didn't pass out.
-As Tancl and O'Donnell lay just a few feet from each other in the middle of the street, the waiter O'Donnell had tried to hit ran towards O'Donnell and Tancl.
-Tancl shouted to the waiter, "He got me, get him."
+In the early hours of a Sunday morning, Myles O'Donnell, heavily intoxicated and staggering, entered a saloon with Jim Doherty, a childhood friend and fellow West Side O'Donnell member.
+The saloon was owned by Eddie Tancl, a man both O'Donnell and Al Capone resented for his habit of purchasing beer from outside established gang supply lines.
+Seated across from O'Donnell and Doherty were Tancl and his wife, and across from the couple sat Mayme McClain, Tancl's star entertainer, and Leo Klimas, his head bartender.

+After ordering breakfast, O'Donnell and Doherty disputed their bill with the waiter, claiming they had been overcharged.
+Tancl intervened, positioning himself between O'Donnell and the waiter, just as O'Donnel was about to strike the waiter.
+O'Donnell shoved Tancl, and both men drew their weapons and shot each other in the chest.
+Doherty then rose from the table and opened fire.
+Klimas and the waiter attempted to disarm Doherty, but O'Donnell shot Klimas, forcing him back against the bar, where he died.
+During the exchange, Tancl was struck multiple times in the chest, Doherty was hit several times in the leg, and O'Donnell was struck four times in the chest.

+With their ammunition exhausted, O'Donnell and Doherty made their way to the street, splitting up and going in different directions.
+Tancl retrieved a second firearm from behind the bar and pursued O'Donnell through the surrounding streets, shooting at him until his weapon was empty.
+O'Donnell, bleeding heavily, ran through a crowd of Sunday churchgoers before Tancl, out of breath, threw his empty gin at the back of O'Donnell's head.
+O'Donnell fell and lost consciousness from exhaustion.
+Tancl also fell but remained conscious.
+The two men lay just a few feet apart in the middle of the street.

+The waiter, whom O'Donnell had earlier tried to strike, approached the scene.
+Tancl, still conscious, called out to him: "He got me, get him."
 Those were his last words.
-The waiter jumped on O'Donnell's body a few times, kicked him in the face, and fled the crime scene.
-Doherty managed to limp his way to a nearby hospital to treat the gunshot wounds to his leg.
-Myles was later picked up by cops in the place where he had passed out.
+The waiter jumped on O'Donnell's body several times, kicked him in the face, and fled the crime scene.
+Doherty managed to limp to a nearby hospital to treat his leg wounds.
+O'Donnell, still unconscious in the street, was later found and taken into police custody.